stdedos/data-science-types/README.md

 ### Formatting with black

 We use [Black][black] to format the stub files.
-First, install `black` and then run
+First, install `black` and then run:

 ```bash
 black .